comwise/robot_simulator/README.md

 robot simulator, can simulate chassis and sensor, you can control chassis motion, safety avoid obstacle, navigation, multiple robot  path plan

 # Depend
-ubuntu 16.04
+- ubuntu 16.04
-ros-kinetic ros1
+- ros-kinetic ros 1.0

 # How to build
+you can use the following script：
-./script/install_env.sh
+1. ./script/install_env.sh
-./script/build.sh
+2. ./script/build.sh
 or
-you can do the following:
+you can do the following by command:
-make -p build && cd build
+1. make -p build && cd build
-cmake ..
+2. cmake ..
-make
+3. make

-# Step
+# Plan Step
-1. motion
+- motion
-2. map
+- map
-3. nav(path plan)
+- nav(path plan)
-4. nav(path trajectory)
+- nav(path trajectory)
-5. test
+- test
-6. gui
+- gui

 # R&A
 todo